 21. The Palace Gardens

-Between the 16th and 18th centuries, while the Royal Palace was being built, the gardens grew next to the river, as so were the number of statues, ponds and pavilions.
+Between the 16th and 18th centuries, while the Royal Palace was being built, the gardens grew next to the river, as so were the number of statues, ponds and pavilions that we can see today with the audioguide.
 The kings and queens of Aranjuez were known for their patronage and they were always paying attention to the international cultural environment and interested in the most renowned artists from far away courts.
 The great gardeners of Aranjuez were also travellers and cultured people.

 Embraced by the palace and its arches, the King's Garden is the archetype of a secret Renaissance garden, a reflection of the nature Philip II gave Aranjuez.
 This garden led to an old gallery that was subsequently closed up.
 The collection of busts surrounding the King's statue, arranged by his grandson Philip IV, represents the Roman emperors symbolically linked to the dynasty of the HABSBURGS.
 It was designed so the King was able to contemplate the Garden from the rooms and enjoy it in a fresh and remote place.